EMU to test campus wastewater for COVID-19

 YPSILANTI, Mich. — Eastern Michigan University will test campus wastewater for the COVID-19 virus and other signs of infectious diseases.

-The testing, part of the school’s return-to-campus plan, is intended to track the presence of the coronavirus in wastewater flowing from residence halls and apartment complexes.
+The testing is part of the school’s return-to-campus plan.
+It's intended to track the presence of the coronavirus in wastewater flowing from residence halls and apartment complexes.

 ►Make it easy to keep up to date with more stories like this.
 Download the 13 ON YOUR SIDE app now.